-Amongst the type of dust, the construction site dust is the most harmful to our health as it contains high levels of Silica.
+Amongst the type of dust, construction site dust is the most harmful to our health as it contains high levels of Silica.
 When inhaled, construction site dust can cause a range of health problems, including lung cancer, silicosis (an irreversible lung disease), Chronic Obstructive Pulmonary Disease (COPD), and other respiratory illnesses.

-You are at high risk if your house is located near the construction site as the wind can carry the dust to your house.
+You are at high risk if your house is located near the construction site, as the wind can carry the dust to your house.
 The dust can also enter your house through open doors and windows.
 Fortunately, the best air purifiers for construction dust can help to remove construction site dust from your indoor air to some extent and improve the quality of your indoor air.

 Keep reading the article to find out the best air purifier for construction dust based on your budget and other requirements.